igemnace/zsh-config/README.md

 # my-zsh-config

-Easy way to transfer my zsh configuration across multiple machines.
+Easy way to transfer my ZSH configuration across multiple machines.

 ## Pre-Installation

 Make sure that your machine satisfies the following:
 - Is using GNU/Linux (scripts are untested on other UNIX systems and will flat-out fail on Windows)
-- Has zsh
+- Has ZSH
-- Has no pre-existing `.zshrc` (backup and remove if existing)
+- Has no pre-existing `.zshrc`, `.zprofile`, and `.zsh` (backup and remove if existing)
 - Has env, bash, and git (required by install scripts)

 To make use of the optional fzf integration, you must also have installed fzf.